oatmealformana/YoutubeDownloaderButNotPolitical/Readme.md

 > This application uses [**YoutubeExplode**](https://github.com/Tyrrrz/YoutubeExplode) under the hood to interact with YouTube.
 > You can [read this article](https://tyrrrz.me/blog/reverse-engineering-youtube-revisited) to learn more about how it works.

-## Terms of use<sup>[[?]](https://github.com/Tyrrrz/.github/blob/master/docs/why-so-political.md)</sup>
+## terms of use 🤝

-By using this project or its source code, for any purpose and in any shape or form, you grant your **implicit agreement** to all the following statements:
+by using this project or its code in any way, shape, or form, you automatically agree to the following:

-- You **condemn Russia and its military aggression against Ukraine**
+- you think open source is cool and not a place for pointless drama
-- You **recognize that Russia is an occupant that unlawfully invaded a sovereign state**
+- you understand that code gets stuff done, not opinions
-- You **support Ukraine's territorial integrity, including its claims over temporarily occupied territories of Crimea and Donbas**
+- you’ll either contribute something useful or just quietly enjoy the free code without causing trouble
-- You **reject false narratives perpetuated by Russian state propaganda**
+- you agree this is about the code, not a soapbox

-To learn more about the war and how you can help, [click here](https://tyrrrz.me/ukraine).
-Glory to Ukraine! 🇺🇦
+**disclaimer:** these “terms” are about as enforceable as yelling at a cloud. enjoy the code under the mit license.

 ## Download